Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Discussion

 \section{Discussion}

-This work considers the question of how well constant-stepsize SGD generalizes for the linear regression problem in the overparameterized regime.
+This work considers the question of how well constant-stepsize SGD (with iterate average or tail average) generalizes for the linear regression problem in the overparameterized regime.
 Our main result provides a sharp excess risk bound, stated in terms of the full eigenspectrum of the data covariance matrix.
 Our results reveal how a benign-overfitting phenomenon can occur under certain spectrum decay conditions on the data covariance.

 There are number of more subtle points worth reflecting on: \paragraph{Moving beyond the square loss.} Focusing on linear regression is a means to understand phenomena that are exhibited more broadly.
 One natural next step here would be understand the analogues of the classical iterate averaging results~\citep{polyak1992acceleration} for locally quadratic models, where decaying stepsizes are necessary for vanishing risk.